Ober3550/Image2Blueprint/README.md

 # How to use.
 1. Have Python Installed (2 or 3).
 Download online -default install
-2. Have Pillow Installed.
-Go to run -> cmd -> pip install pillow
+2. Install requirements: `pip install -r requirements.txt`

 3. Insert your desired png file into in_n_out
 4. Open the 'image_to_blueprint' script with IDLE since it's both an editor and the interpreter.